 Use and usefulness of FBS

-Arguably the most important use of the food balance sheets arises from the fact that they provide a measure of the overall average calorie supply in a country.
-The DES (dietary energy supply) is not only a standard output of the FBS, but also the key input into the FAO indicator of undernourishment, i.e. the number (NoU) and the prevalence of undernourishment (PoU).
-The DES enters the PoU measurement as the mean of a distribution, which together with a cut-off point, the minimum dietary energy requirement (MDER), allows FBS users to calculate the number and percentage of people in a population without sufficient access to calories.
+One of the most important uses of the FBS arises from the fact that they provide a measure of the overall average calorie supply in a country.
+The dietary energy supply (DES) is not only a standard output of the FBS, but also the key input into the FAO indicator of undernourishment – the number of undernourished people and the prevalence of undernourishment.
+The DES enters the prevalence of undernourishment measurement as the mean of a distribution, which, together with a cut-off point – the minimum dietary energy requirement – allows FBS users to calculate the number and percentage of people in a population without access to sufficient calories.